andreatitolo/personal_blog_zola/content/blog/the-big-ssg-switch/index.md

 - Refreshed [tags](/tags) and tag pages, inspired by [Even theme](https://getzola.github.io/even) and [Zola Papermod](https://cydave.github.io/zola-theme-papermod/) themes
 - Updated [robots.txt](/robots.txt) to block all the AI scrapers (thanks to [https://darkvisitors.com](https://darkvisitors.com))
 - Implemented catppuccin syntax higlight as [custom syntax highlight theme](https://www.getzola.org/documentation/content/syntax-highlighting/#custom-highlighting-themes) (thanks to [bat's catppuccin themes](https://github.com/catppuccin/bat/tree/main/themes))
-- A new [image shortcode](https://archaeo.cc/forgejo/andreatitolo/personal_blog_zola/src/branch/main/templates/shortcodes/image.html) to replace the 11ty image plugin, adapted by the one made by [Marco Neumann](https://gitlab.com/crepererum/blog/-/blob/master/templates/shortcodes/image.html?ref_type=heads).
+- A new [image shortcode](https://codeberg.org/titoloandrea/personal_blog_zola/src/branch/main/templates/shortcodes/image.html) to replace the 11ty image plugin, adapted by the one made by [Marco Neumann](https://gitlab.com/crepererum/blog/-/blob/master/templates/shortcodes/image.html?ref_type=heads).
 - No more rss feed (only atom feed), but different types of feeds in the [feed page](/rss)
-- Source code is now on a self-hosted Forgejo instance, and only mirrored on Github for Netlify automated builds
+- Source code is now on a self-hosted Forgejo instance, and only mirrored on Github for Netlify automated builds (**Update 2024-06-21**: I deprecated my self-hosted instance, and the code is now on [Codeberg](https://codeberg.org/titoloandrea/personal_blog_zola))

 ## Description and (few) screenshots